Uniswap/examples/v3-sdk/range-order/README.md

 The core functionality of this example can be found in [`range-order`](./src/libs/range-order.ts).

+## Usage

+This example only works on a local fork of mainnet.

+A wallet with 10,000 ETH is available to create Limit orders.
+On startup and execution of an order, the wallet wraps 1 ETH to get 1 WETH.
+Clicking on Create Order creates a Take Profit order to a target Price specified in the configuration.

+A second wallet is available to simulate swaps by other market participants on the pool.
+It also has 10,000 ETH available, half of which it sells for token1 on startup.
+Clicking on buy or sell WETH buys or sells the amounts specified in the `config.ts` file on the pool where the Range Order is created.

+To simulate listening for new blocks, the local chain is created with interval mining.
+This means transactions take some time to execute.
+The block time is therefore set to 6s.
+The application needs 2-4 blocks to startup when a new local chain is created.

 ## Configuration

 This application can be configured to interact with a locally deployed mainnet fork.